- What Is Breast Lift Surgery?

 Where Will My Breast Lift Procedure Be Performed?

 Your breast lift surgery (mastopexy) will be performed by Dr. Zemmel at either Bon Secours St. Francis Hospital in Midlothian, Virginia, or in Bon Secours St. Mary’s Hospital in Richmond.
-Dr. Zemmel performs all of his surgeries in the hospital setting.
-He believes this gives his patients the highest level of patient safety and improves outcomes.
+He performs all of his surgeries in the hospital setting.
+He believes this gives patients the highest level of patient safety and improves outcomes.
 Dr. Zemmel has the full resources of the hospital available if needed.
 The operating rooms at both St. Francis and St. Mary’s are certified by The Joint Commission and, therefore, meet the highest level of safety standards.
 Breast lift surgery with or without an implant is typically performed on an outpatient basis.
-If your are undergoing a combination of procedures, such as a tummy tuck or liposuction with your breast lift, then Dr. Zemmel usually requires you to spend the night in the hospital.
+If your are undergoing a combination of procedures, such as a tummy tuck or liposuction with your breast lift, then our surgeon usually requires you to spend the night in the hospital.

 What Type of Anesthesia Will I Have for Breast Lift Surgery?